beaverbuilder/documentation/docs/beaver-builder/layouts/columns/column-layouts-overview.md

 * A column group, shown with red outlines in Figure 2, is like a row within a row.
 Each column group contains one or more columns arranged horizontally.
 This example has two main column groups and one nested column group.
-The first column group has one column and the second column group has two columns, labeled 2a and 2b. n Figure 2, Modules 7 and 8 are nested into a two-column group.
+The first column group has one column and the second column group has two columns, labeled 2a and 2b.
+In Figure 2, Modules 7 and 8 are nested into a two-column group.
 * Column groups are automatically created as you add columns or modules.
 Columns can be dragged in from the **Rows** tab of the Content panel or as you drag modules into your layout.
 See [the article about inserting columns](/beaver-builder/layouts/columns/insert-columns.md).

 The HTML rendered for the layout shown in Column 2 mirrors the row, column, and module structure shown in Figure 2.
 Abstracting away from the actual code, the classes for the main elements are embedded as follows: